 Q: What is the age range of Academy Nicholl Fellowship winners?

 A: The youngest fellow was 21 when she entered the competition; the oldest was 66.

 Q: What is the average age of Academy Nicholl winners?

 Q: How many women have won Academy Nicholl Fellowships?

-A: Thirty-six of the 138 fellowship winners have been women.
+A: Thirty-nine of the 144 fellowship winners have been women.

 Q: How does that compare with the percentage of female entrants?